Colorado Service + Inspections Hours // Open 7 Days A Week 5am-7pm

 • Incorrectly sloped balconies and decks promoting water pooling and structural rot

-• Leaking shower pans
+• Leaking shower pans and disconnected tub jet piping

 • Dryer and bath exhaust vents with excessive elbows and length of run. (compromised performance)